 When you install coverage.py, a command-line script called coverage is placed on your path.
-To help with multiversion installs, it will also create either a coverage2 or coverage3 alias, and a coverage-X.Y alias, depending on the version of Python you're using.
+To help with multiversion installs, it will also create a coverage3 alias, and a coverage-X.Y alias, depending on the version of Python you're using.
 For example, when installing on Python 3.7, you will be able to use coverage, coverage3, or coverage-3.7 on the command line.